 Search optimization is a highly specialized area, but even the search amateurs among us can learn how to do basic optimization.

-Research your keywords to see which would work best for your press release.
-You can do this with services such as WordTracker and Google Adwords.
-You can even research keywords on Google with its handy "related" suggestions that appear at the bottom of each search page.
+Research your keywords and related keywords to see which would work best for your press release.
+There are many keyword research tools online, and some are free.
+Try services such as WordTracker, LSIGraph, and Google Ads Keyword Planner.
+You can even research keywords right on Google with its handy "related" suggestions that appear at the bottom of each search page.

 You will want to choose keyword phrases in your press releases that do not necessarily receive the most traffic.
-On the most popular keyword pages, it is tough to rank highly (preferably within the first couple of pages of results).
-Pick a keyword phrase that is a bit less popular, but perhaps more precise, and your press releases may rank more highly.
+That seems counterproductive, but it is tough to rank highly (preferably within the first couple of pages of results) on the most popular keywords.

 Consider placing your keyword phrase in some, but not all of these key areas in your online press release.
 Don't overdo it, though.
-Overstuffing keywords will work against you, Only use them when it is natural to do so.
+Overstuffing keywords will work against you.
+Only use them when it is natural to do so.
 And use variants rather than the same term over and over.